ellennickles/xphoto-s23/week10/README.md

     practice.
   - Read "Petrified Photography" by Alexander R. Galloway
 - Respond
-  - In your own words...
+  - What connections can you draw between these two readings?
+How might the Galloway piece relate to Zach’s work?
   - Include in your response at least one (1) question to ask Zach during his visit.

 ### PART 3 • SUBMIT • [Assignment Form](https://forms.gle/bT1L7qHnrvmQ23sN9)